 Retirement benefits shall be solely a matter of contract between the employee and the Teachers' Retirement System and shall not be the responsibility of the Board except that the Board shall deduct and send to the Teachers' Retirement System, in the manner prescribed, those amounts required under law.

+Accumulated Sick Leave

+Sick leave days shall accumulate on a pro-rata basis for the total period of time that employee works during a school year.
+That pro-rata basis will be determined by the number days actually worked by the employee divided by the number of days under the employee’s contract for the school year and will be calculated to the nearest one-half ½ day.

-Unused Sick Days (AKA SICK LEAVE DAYS)
+Compensation for Accumulated Sick Leave (AKA SICK LEAVE DAYS)

 The Board shall compensate certified employees FOR ACCUMULATED SICK LEAVE (AKA SICK LEAVE DAYS) only upon initial retirement, or their estate, for each unused sick day at the rate of 30% of the daily salary.
 This calculation is based on the employee's last annual salary.
 For personnel who begin employment with a local school district on or after July 1, 2008, unused sick leave days to be recognized in calculating reimbursement under KRS 161.155 shall not exceed 300 days.
 For personnel who become members of the Teachers’ Retirement System on or after January 1, 2022, payment for unused sick leave days shall not be incorporated into the annual compensation used to calculate the retirement allowance in the foundational benefit but may be deposited into the member’s supplemental benefit component.1